DeChambeau and his Paul Bunyan power the talk of the Masters | Times Leader

 Next stop: Augusta National, where DeChambeau hopes to unveil a 48-inch driver, the legal limit typically seen only in long drive competitions.

 That’s where this latest experiment all began.
-It was a year ago in September when DeChambeau watched Kyle Berkshire win the World Long Drive Championship with that carried 400 yards.
+It was a year ago in September when DeChambeau watched Kyle Berkshire win the World Long Drive Championship with his final blast that carried 400 yards.

 “The real light-bulb moment,” DeChambeau said.
 “I said, ’If I could do that and hit it straight, what would happen?
 ‘That was the question that inspired me to go down this road.”